phreeza/manuscript_axon_potentials/doc/manuscript.md

 the same order of magnitude as the value ($\approx$\ 1\ µV) reported by
 @Swadlow2000Influence.

-In cases in which the pulse activation is longer, as is often the case for more in visual evoked potentials, where the durations can exceed 10 ms [@Mitzdorf1985Current;@Schroeder1991Striate;@Schroeder1998Spatiotemporal;@Self2013Distinct], the situation was different.
-Using the same parameters as for the thalamocortical projection used before, but increasing the number of fibers by a factor of 100, increasing the width of the pulse to 10 ms and the maximal firing rate to 10 Hz, we found that the value of the dipole moment was
+In cases in which the pulse activation is longer, the dipole moment is lower.
+For example, for pulses evoked by a visual stimulus the pulse durations can exceed 10 ms
-$p_\text{max} \approx 0.018 \text{µA}\cdot\text{µm}$, 2 orders of magnitude
+[@Mitzdorf1985Current;@Schroeder1991Striate;@Schroeder1998Spatiotemporal;@Self2013Distinct].
+Using the same parameters as for the thalamocortical projection used before, but increasing the number of fibers by a factor of 100, increasing the width of the pulse to 10 ms, and increasing the maximal firing rate to 10 Hz, we found that the value of the dipole moment was
-smaller than in the case of the brief pulse discussed above.
-Such long duration pulses can only be expected to contain axonal signals in the case of extremely low conduction velocities.
-For example, when reducing the conduction velocity to 0.4 m/s, the same 10 ms pulse produces a dipole moment of $0.39
+$p_\text{max} \approx 0.018\,\text{µA}\cdot\text{µm}$, which is two orders of magnitude smaller than in the case of the brief pulse discussed above.
+However, when we further reduced the conduction velocity to 0.4 m/s, the same 10 ms pulse produced a dipole moment of $0.39\,
 \text{µA}\cdot\text{µm}$.
-Such low conduction velocities can for example be found in cortico-cortical projections [@Swadlow1989Efferent].
+Such low conduction velocities can, for example, be found in cortico-cortical projections [@Swadlow1989Efferent].

 <!-- 2*(1um)^2*pi^2/(1 Ohm*m*sqrt(e))*.4m/s*250um*10ms*250us*3000*10Hz*70mV/((250um)^2+(0.4m/s)^2*((250us)^2+(10ms)^2)) -->